gitroomhq/super-star/README.md

       <img alt="Affiliate" height="20" src="https://user-images.githubusercontent.com/100117126/228555730-e210ec6d-5922-4e77-ac64-d05942cc3ade.png" />
   </a>
 </p>

+<p align="center">The open-source course sales page build with NextJS and Tailwind</p>

+## Super-Star

+What can you find here:
+- A beautiful sales page for selling your course.
+- Integration with payment providers.
+- Integration with newsletter providers.
+- Integration with CRM providers.
+- Integration with Courses providers.
+- Integration with CMSs for blogs.

 ## Installation

-For a quick installation please check:
+For a quick installation and docs please check:

 https://docs.github20k.com